jezinho22/jezinho22/README.md

   - Eight years as a primary school headteacher
   - Three years as a teacher trainer

-But always computing, from QBasic to Visual Basic to VBA to Python and now to HTML-CSS-JS
+But always computing, from Basic to QBasic to Visual Basic to VBA to Python and now to HTML-CSS-JS
-Also taking in Logo and Scratch, wonderful primary-school-friendly computer languages
+Also taking in [Logo](https://turtleacademy.com/) and [Scratch](https://scratch.mit.edu/), wonderful primary-school-friendly computer languages

 <!--
 **jezinho22/jezinho22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.